Roštín

 Roštín is a municipality and village in Kroměříž District in the Zlín Region of the Czech Republic.
 It has about 700 inhabitants.

 Geography

 Roštín is located about 14 km southwest of Kroměříž and 27 km west of Zlín.
 The northwestern half of the municipality lies in the Litenčice Hills.
-The southeastern half lies in a forested landscape of the Chřiby range.
+The southeastern half is forested and lies in the Chřiby range.
 Brdo, the highest mountain of the whole Central Moravian Carpathians region with an elevation of 587 m, is located in the municipality.

 History

 The first written mention of Roštín is from 1240.
 In 1250, the village was mentioned as property of the monastery in Velehrad.
 The settlement was probably located around the Church of Saint James the Great.
 After it was destroyed during the Thirty Years' War, it was restored on its current location.

-Throughout the centuries, it was owned by various lower noblemen, and several times merged with neighbouring Cetechovice and then separated again.
+Throughout the centuries, it was owned by various lesser noblemen, and several times merged with neighbouring Cetechovice and then separated again.